herrevilkitten/holiday-in-ten-towns/Session_14.md

 * ROUND 1
 	* RJ protected himself with a magical shield and tried to sneak up and see what is going on.
 	* Sheelah (and everyone) climbed up as well.
 	* A bunch of bugbears were attacking The Cart, which was being defended by strange little halfling mindflayers and ice worms.
-Sheelah was way too weirded out by this
+Sheelah was way too weirded out by this to do anything.
-	*
+	* Bugbears attacked Ragnar and Grin.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTkyNzI3ODEsLTc1MDA2NDI2OSw1ND
+eyJoaXN0b3J5IjpbLTYyMzQyMDM1NSwtNzUwMDY0MjY5LDU0Nz
-c3MTA5NzIsMTk1MzMwOTMyNiwxMTUyNzM0MDA3LC0xODAwNjIw
+cxMDk3MiwxOTUzMzA5MzI2LDExNTI3MzQwMDcsLTE4MDA2MjAz
-MzRdfQ==
+NF19
 -->